virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 ### 1. Basic setup

-For our shader we are going to use raytracing to draw the scene, so first we need to generate our rays.
+For our shader, we are going to use ray tracing to render the scene.
+First we need to generate our rays.
 A ray has an origin and a direction.
-The origin will be our camera's position.
-From the origin we are going to shoot one ray per pixel in camera's view direction.
+The origin will be our the position of our camera.
+From the origin, we will shoot shoot one ray per pixel in the camera's view direction.
-Before we shoot a ray from camera's position we generate ray direction in the following manner:
+Before shooting a ray from the camera's position, we generate ray direction in the following manner:

 ```glsl
 vec3 rd = vec3( ( fragCoord * 2.0 - iResolution.xy ) / iResolution.x, 0.7 );
 ```

-We shift the fragment's screen space position to be centered at the  origin( [ 0.0, 0.0 ]), and then we normalize them by the width of the screen.
-This way we are going to have uniform speed across X and Y axis, when we move our camera.
-Z value defines FOV of the camera - the bigger it is, the more zoomed in the view will be.
-Thus for every pixel we get a vector that specifies that ray direction for the pixel.
+We shift the fragment's screen space position to be centered at the  origin([ 0.0, 0.0 ]) and then normalize it by the width of the screen.
+This way we are going to have uniform speed across both the X and Y axes when we move our camera.
+Z value defines FOV of the camera - the larger it is, the more zoomed-in the view will be.
+Thus, for each pixel, we obtain a vector that specifies that ray direction for the pixel.

 The rays need to be transformed to align with camera's view direction.
-We are going to create a rotation matrix that will transform rays defined in wolrds coordinates to rays defined in camera's coordinates:
+We are going to create a rotation matrix that will transform rays defined in wolrd coordinates to rays defined in camera coordinates:

 ```glsl
 // Orthonormal vectors of the view transformation